-Puppets can be used in so many different ways in speech therapy.
+Puppets in speech therapy!
+Puppets are versatile and engaging and are a great tool for intervention.
 Here are 3 different ways I use them to teach and connect with children!

-Here are 3 unique ways to use puppets in speech therapy:
+3 unique ways to use puppets in speech therapy

-– Selective mutism/shy children: Puppets have helped me connect with children who are reluctant to talk and play.
-Talking to a child via a puppet, or giving them a puppet to communicate (pointing, nodding, talking) with can be less intimidating for them.
-I have even had children bring their favorite stuffed toy to our session and I will talk to the toy instead of directly to the child (e.g. “Minnie Mouse, where is the lion?”).
+Puppets have helped me connect with children who are reluctant to talk and play.
+Talking to a child via a puppet or giving them a puppet to communicate (pointing, nodding, talking) can be less intimidating.
+I have even had children bring their favorite stuffed toy to our session, and I talk to the toy instead of directly to the child (e.g., “Minnie Mouse, where is the lion?”)

-– Social skills: Using puppets to act out social situations can be a good way to teach pragmatics without negatively singling out the child’s social skills.
-Demonstrate good and poor social behaviors and interactions, and have them use a puppet as well to role play and practice social routines!
+Using puppets to act out social situations can be an excellent way to teach pragmatics without negatively singling out the child’s social skills.
+Demonstrate good and poor social behaviors and interactions, and have them use a puppet to role play and practice social routines!

 How do you use puppets in speech therapy?